Opening 1st October 2026. Advanced appointments now being taken.

 The Wolf Path is not suitable for men who:

-• require crisis support or urgent intervention
+• require crisis or urgent intervention

 • are seeking diagnosis or clinical treatment